vincentwoo/blog/_posts/2015-01-13-creating-google-hangouts-with-apps-via-url.md

 ### Reverse Engineering the Hangouts Button

-Google's example for generating a hangouts button via the JS API looks like:
+Google's example for generating a hangouts button via the JS API is:

 {% highlight js %}
   gapi.hangout.render('placeholder-rr', {